hyoungjoojin/notes/content/programming-languages/java/collections/_index.md

 A simple dynamic array implementation like C++'s vectors.
 Some major things to note with `ArrayList`s are as follows.

-- `ArrayList`'s size grow by 50% when its full.
+- `ArrayList`'s size grow by 50% when it's full.
 - `ArrayList`s are not synchronized and are not thread-safe.
 - `ArrayList`s allow null-insertions.